 5. Speak or sit quietly and be “in the moment.”

 Our advisors help 300,000 families each year find the right senior care for their loved ones.

 It’s important to offer simple choices with visual cues.
 Asking questions like, “What would you like to wear?” can be overwhelming — it presents too many options.
 Instead, hold up two shirts and ask, “Would you like the shirt with the yellow flowers or the shirt with the blue stripes?”
 This simplifies the choice and makes it easier to communicate with a person who has dementia.

 Don’t underestimate the power of communicating through smells, singing, and other creative methods.
 This Alzheimer’s communication strategy may be especially helpful with someone in the later stages of dementia.
 You might consider:

 • Singing a favorite hymn or song

 • Placing different smells in small dishes to experience together, such as freshly cut grass, ground cumin, or flowers

 It’s best to give your loved one extra time to process what you say.
 If you ask a question, patiently wait for their response and avoid rushing an answer.
 Get comfortable with silence while your loved one is thinking.

 When your loved one is struggling for a word, it can be tempting to jump in.
 But rather than helping, you may unintentionally derail their thought process, Gurung says.

-Gurung advises families to continue learning using the following tools:
+Gurung advises families to continue learning using the following communication tools for dementia: